ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-04-etc-ecosystem-spotlight-hebeswap-part-ii/index.md

 ![](13.png)

-2. In the menu that displays, select WETC.
+2. In the menu that displays select WETC.

 ![](14.png)